 Can you tell us any more about the smaller cohorts of students?

 Cohorts will consist of no more than 10-12 students.
 We are still collecting information from families about their preferences for on-campus or virtual learning.
-At this time (7/23), approximately 60% of our families have responded.
 This information will affect the formation and staffing of cohorts.
 We will share specific student cohort assignments closer to the school year when we have more clarity over the size of the returning student body on campus.
 Our grade level teaching teams will continue to plan collaboratively, and we will prioritize dedicated time for this planning regardless of our mode of learning.
 Learning Specialists will continue to be committed to targeted support and extension among the entire grade level.
 Specialists will be using a variety of methods to deliver their program in meaningful ways based on the content that they teach.
 As always, we want all of the adults who work with our kids to develop strong relationships.

 Will there be opportunities for continuous online learning if a student needs to remain home due to high risk factors for themselves or their families?
 Yes.
 Every student will have the opportunity to participate in continuous online learning if they are unable to be on campus for any reason.

 What improvements will be made to enhance the distance learning experience and increase student engagement?
 There will be significant changes to our distance learning model as we are able to build a thoughtful, proactive model rather than react to an emergent situation as was necessary this past spring.
-This question will be the focus of a future communication in the coming weeks.
+Please see the Virtual Learning tab for more information.

 What are the technology and device requirements for students K-5?
 Should we purchase a computer for our child(ren)?